papampi/braiins-os/README.md

 ### Firmware Release

 The firmware with specific version has tag in a git repository which contains modified configuration set to exact commit of all dependent repositories.
-The tag can be checked out for specific firmware version then we can call *build* command for reproducible firmware release.
+The tag can be checked out for specific firmware version.
+Afterwards, we can call *build* command for reproducible firmware release.

 ### Signing